-Algorithms exist in GSA to enable any scalar value to be contoured for 0D, 1D, and 2D elements and nodes.
-Contours on nodes and 0D elements are displayed as balloons of varying diameters and colours.
+Algorithms exist in GSA to enable any scalar value to be contoured for 1D and 2D elements and nodes.
+Contours on nodes are displayed as balloons of varying diameters and colours.
 Contours on 1D elements are displayed as barrels of varying diameters and colours.